-A. Policy Statement: The District is committed to providing fair and equal employment opportunities and to providing a professional work and student learning environment free of all forms of harassment.

-B. Unlawful Employee Harassment: The District shall not tolerate unlawful harassment in employment based on any personal characteristic described above in section 2.02.
-Unlawful employment harassment that could alter conditions of employment, or form a basis for personnel decisions, or interfere with an employee's work performance are specifically prohibited.
+The District is committed to providing fair and equal employment opportunities and to providing a professional work and student learning environment free of all forms of harassment and bullying.
+The District shall not tolerate harassment based on any personal characteristic described above in section 2.02.
+Harassment and other unacceptable activities that could alter conditions of employment, or form a basis for personnel decisions, or interfere with an employee's work performance are specifically prohibited.
 Sexual harassment, whether committed by supervisory or non-supervisory personnel, is unlawful and also specifically prohibited.
-In addition, the District shall not tolerate acts of non-employees (volunteers, vendors, visitors, etc.) that have the effect of unlawfully harassing District employees in the workplace.
-Unlawful employment harassment can occur as a result of a single incident or a pattern of behavior where the purpose or effect of such behavior is to create an intimidating, hostile or offensive working environment.
-Unlawful harassment encompasses a broad range of physical and verbal behavior that can include, but is not limited to, the following:
+In addition, the District shall not tolerate acts of non-employees (volunteers, vendors, visitors, etc.) that have the effect of harassing District employees in the workplace.
+Harassment can occur as a result of a single incident or a pattern of behavior where the purpose or effect of such behavior is to create an intimidating, hostile or offensive working environment.
+Harassment encompasses a broad range of physical and verbal behavior that can include, but is not limited to, the following:

-- 1. Unwelcome sexual advances, comments or innuendos; - 2.
-Physical or verbal abuse; - 3.
-Jokes, insults or slurs based on any personal protected class characteristic described above in section 2.02 (Such comments are unacceptable whether or not the individual within the protected class is present in the workplace to overhear them and whether or not a member of a class professes to tolerate such remarks); - 4.
-Taunting based on personal characteristics described above in section 2.02; and/or - 5.
-Requests for sexual favors used as a condition of employment or affecting any personnel decisions such as hiring, promotion, compensation, etc.
+- A. Unwelcome sexual advances, comments or innuendos; - B. Physical or verbal abuse; - C. Jokes, insults or slurs based on any personal characteristic described above in section 2.02 (Such comments are unacceptable whether or not the individual within the protected class is present in the workplace to overhear them and whether or not a member of a class professes to tolerate such remarks); - D. Taunting based on personal characteristics described above in section 2.02; and/or - E. Requests for sexual favors used as a condition of employment or affecting any personnel decisions such as hiring, promotion, compensation, etc.